3 Options for Restoring Lost Data in Google Apps

 - No sharing settings.
 In the export/import process mentioned above, all of your sharing settings get lost.
 Again, trying to remember your previous sharing settings for every document is error-prone and inefficient.

-- Depends upon having an active Google Apps account.
-If a user’s account is accidentally deleted from Google Apps, all of their data is also deleted from Vault.
+- Requires an active Google Apps account.
+If a user’s account is accidentally deleted from G Suite, all of their data is also deleted from Vault.

 Option 3: Spanning Backup for G Suite

 Spanning Backup for G Suite is built specifically for restoring lost data.
-Whether you’ve lost one piece of data or a whole account, Spanning Backup enables you to:
+Whether you’ve lost one piece of data or all data for the whole account, or whether you’ve lost access to your data due to ransomware, Spanning Backup enables you to:

-- Restore data forever.
-As long as you have a Spanning Backup license assigned to an account, you can restore data for as far back as you have it – even if the Google account has been deleted.
+- Restore data from any point in time.
+As long as you have a Spanning Backup license assigned to a user account, you can restore data for as far back as the first backup – even if the Google account has been deleted.

 - Restore exactly what you need.
-Choose a single file, a folder or an entire account from any previous point in time and get it back with folder structure and metadata intact (including sharing settings).
+Choose a single file, a folder or all Drive data from any previous point in time and get it back with folder structure and metadata intact (including sharing settings).

-- Direct restore.
+- Perform direct restores.
 Recovered files go right back into the app they came from in a separate folder so it’s easy to see what was restored and move files around without overwriting anything that shouldn’t be overwritten.

-- Enables user self-service.
+- Have end users self-service.
 Spanning is designed for end users to restore their own lost files – no delays or putting additional support burden on IT.

-- Cross-user restore.
+- Perform cross-user restores.
 Administrators have the option to restore data into the original user’s account, another user’s account, or into their own admin account, and all changes are recorded within an immutable audit log.

 - Restore sharing settings.
-You can choose whether or not to restore sharing settings in Spanning Backup.
+You can choose whether or not to restore sharing settings for Drive and Team Drives files in Spanning Backup.

-- More Google Apps covered.
-Spanning Backup can restore data in Gmail, Drive, Calendars, Contacts and Sites.
+- More coverage for G Suite.
+Spanning Backup can restore data in Gmail, Drive (including Team Drives), Calendars, Contacts and Sites.

-- 100% Restore – Guaranteed.
+- A 100% Restore Guarantee.
 If Spanning can back it up, we’ll restore it for you back to its original state and location.
 If not, we give customers 10x the money back for 1 year of the individual account.
 Learn more here.